 The Medicare supplement marketplace is very competitive.
 Several new carriers enter the market each year.
 We keep track of all new offerings so our clients know who has the lowest rates.

 There are ten modernized insurance plans to choose from: A, B, C, D, F, G, K, L, M and N. Plans F, G and N are very popular as they offer the most comprehensive coverage and fill in the most common gaps in Medicare Parts A and B.

 Plans K, L, M and N are cost sharing plans and require the insured to cover more out of pocket expenses.
 However, monthly premiums will be noticeably lower for these four plans as compared to most others.

 And if you are new to Medicare in 2020 or after, then Plans F, C and High Deductible F are unavailable for purchase due to new rules.
-Your next best options will be Plans G, N, D and High Deductible Plan G.
+Your next best options are Plans G, N, D and High Deductible Plan G.

-Additionally, some Medicare supplement insurance providers offer High Deductible Plans G and F. The deductible for 2020 is $2,340.
-Rates these High Deductible Supplements are very affordable and compare favorably to some Medicare Advantage plans.
+A handful of Medicare supplement insurance providers offer High Deductible Plans G and F. The deductible for 2021 is $2,370.
+Rates with these High Deductible Supplements are affordable and compare favorably with Medicare Advantage plans.
 In some areas, rates can be near $30 a month for this coverage.